IGNRaz/SafeHavenE/README.md

 # Vaultify V:1.0

 Vaultify is a PyQt5 application designed to encrypt and decrypt files within a chosen folder.
-This app offers an easy way to protect your sensitive data from unauthorized access, whether from curious children or others.
+This app offers an easy way to protect your sensitive data from unauthorized access.

 ## Features